½ sheet dried nori

 - Toast the nori sheet in a non-stick pan till it becomes very crispy.
 As it cools it should crumble very easily.

-- Remove from the pan & add the sesame seeds & lightly toast.
+- Remove from the pan, add the sesame seeds and lightly toast.

 Miso dipping sauce

-- Add sifted flour to the bowl and mix lightly.
-Be careful not to over mix the batter.
+- Add sifted flour to the bowl and mix lightly, not over mixing the batter.

 Cooking the tempura oysters

-- Return the cooked oysters into the shell & season with kelp mixture.
+- Return the cooked oysters into the shell and season with kelp mixture.

-- Serve hot with the miso dipping sauce, extra seasoning & lemon wedges.
+- Serve hot with the miso dipping sauce, extra seasoning and lemon wedges.